My life has changed massively since I moved to Thailand. I got married and became a Dad. It’s awesome.

 - Can I take a life insurance policy out in my home country that covers me here?

 - How can I be sure my loved ones will get the money?

 - Why is it these reps don’t seem to know what they are talking about?

-- Are the horror stories of AIA not paying out true?
+- Are the horror stories of companies not paying out true?

 - What documentation will I need?

 - Where can I find an honest, English-speaking IFA (Independent Financial Advisor)?

 I’ve been in this predicament, scratching my head and Googling like mad to find someone who has been there and had success.
 But there simply isn’t much information out there specific to life insurance for expats in Thailand.

 The reason for this is probably because those in the know are too busy working high-flying jobs in banking and engineering to post information online regarding their huge life insurance policies.

-So it’s up to little old me, to give you the information you need by answering all those nagging questions about taking out life insurance in Thailand.
+So it’s up to little old me to give you the information you need by answering all those nagging questions.

 Thailand Life Insurance FAQ: Your Questions Answered